-Location: Hubbard Hall 132

-Hours: M-F, 8 a.m. - 4:30 p.m.
+Location: Hubbard Hall Hours: M-F, 8 a.m. - 4:30 p.m.

 The Office of Intercultural Relations (OIR) was established to foster a community at Defiance College that embraces diversity and celebrates multiculturalism among students, faculty and staff.
-The Office of Intercultural Relations promotes a holistic approach to academic and personal growth through educational and co-curricular programming that support and encourages an inclusive and welcoming campus community.
-Programs are offered addressing diversity, multiculturalism, and cross-cultural issues for all members of the college community.
-The office also provides individual counseling regarding personal/academic concerns, information referrals, and other services that enhance the social, academic and personal development of students of diverse populations and international students on campus.
+In Spring 2024 the name of the office was changed to Student Belongingness.
+The office promotes a holistic approach to academic and personal growth through educational and co-curricular programming that supports and encourages an inclusive and welcoming campus community.
+Programs are offered addressing diversity, multiculturalism, parenting, basic needs issues and cross-cultural issues for all members of the college community.
+The office also provides individual counseling regarding personal/academic concerns, information referrals, and other services that enhance the social, academic and personal development of students of diverse ethnicities and international students on campus.
+The office also oversees the Jacket Care Corner which is the campus food pantry established in 2019.